What is a Psychiatric Evaluation & Medication Management?

 - Taking cognitive tests, such as memory tests, which can help find possible causes of your symptoms

-- Referral to another provider for additional treatment, such as a therapist for talk therapy, a neuropsychiatrist for cognitive treatment, or a psychiatrist to prescribe medication
+- Development of a medication plan, referral to another provider for additional treatment, such as a therapist for talk therapy, or a neuropsychiatrist for cognitive treatment.

 Do I need a psychiatric evaluation?